-^{} Since 1946 figures have been complied in relation to the thirteen regions adopted by the Central Planning Authority.
+\ The figures for 1946 and subsequent years have been compiled in relation to the thirteen regions adopted by the Central Planning Authority.
 It is not practicable now to publish figures for the Metropolitan District alone as the Port Phillip Region includes the whole of such Metropolitan District and several adjoining Municipalities in addition.

-The Wages Board method of fixing wages and of settling the conditions of employment had its origin in Victoria and was incorporated in an Act of Parliament introduced in the year 1896.
+The Wages Board method of fixing wages and of Wages settling the conditions of employment had its origin in Victoria and was incorporated in an Act of Parliament introduced in the year 1896.
 A Board may be appointed for any trade or branch thereof.
-Each Board shall consist of not less than four nor more than six members and, in addition, a chairman.
-Originally, each Board was composed of equal numbers of employers and employees, with a qualification that each representative should be actively engaged in the trade concerned.
+Each Board shall consist of not less than four nor more than six members and, in addition, a chairman, Originally, each Board was composed of equal numbers of employers and employees, with a qualification that each representative should be actively engaged in the trade concerned.
 However, under the provisions of the Factories and Shops Act 1934, this qualification was modified to permit of a paid officer of any corporation, public body, or association of employers being nominated as one of the members to represent employers and, if such officer is appointed, then one of the representatives of the employees on that Board shall likewise be an officer of the trade union concerned.